ekaeoq/uartfsr/README.md

 This sensor is not precise and is not intended for use in precise applications.
 It primarily works well with human touch, with an error margin of about 5% to 25%, when doing repeated tests though, it's closer to
 15% - 25%.
+## Hypotisis:
+good same surface good, finger shit, bad - more pressure more surface itd shit
 ## How to approach measurements

 As you get the sensor working, you'll initially see values that represent nothing.
 However, you'll notice an obvious change when pressure is applied to the sensor, resulting in higher values.
 To give these values meaning, we need to calibrate the sensor to a known standard.
 In this case, we'll compare the sensor readings to values in kilograms.
+As previously discussed in the hypotisis, we'll start with equally distirbuted measurement, because it will proablbly give us a better idea of how it works..

+## First measurement: Equally distributed measurement

 ### <b>Measurement 1: 0g</b><br />
 Received values: 3120, 3119, 3118, 3127, 3119, 3120, 3120, 3120, 3120, 3120